Energy Generation, Purchasing, and Distribution

 The 2016-17 Team

 - Faculty: Yu-Feng Forrest Lin, Professor of Civil & Environmental Engineering and Natural Resources & Environmental Science (Email)

-- Faculty: Xinlei Wang, Agricultural and Biological Engineering (ABE) Professor (Email)
+- Faculty: Xinlei Wang, Professor of Agricultural and Biological Engineering (ABE) (Email)

 - Staff: Mike Larson (Chair), Facilities & Services Utility Production/Electricity Purchasing (Email) Read more about Mike

 - Staff: Tim Mies, Energy Farm Deputy Operations Director (Email)

 - Student: Jack Morrissey, Civil and Environmental Engineering (Email) Read more about Jack

 - Student: Catherine Yee, Earth, Society, and Environmental Sustainability (Email) Read more about Catherine